OurMachinery/themachinery-books/the_machinery_book/src/the_truth/aspects.md

-The best example of how the Engine is using the aspect system is the `TM_TT_ASPECT__PROPERTIES` which helps us to defines custom UIs for Truth objects.
+The best example of how the Engine is using the aspect system is the `tm_properties_aspect_i` which helps us to defines custom UIs for Truth objects.